 In June 2016, the FASB issued ASU 2016-13, Financial Instruments - Credit Losses ("Topic 326").
 The ASU introduces a new accounting model, the Current Expected Credit Losses model ("CECL"), which requires earlier recognition of credit losses and additional disclosures related to credit risk.
 The CECL model utilizes a lifetime expected credit loss measurement objective for the recognition of credit losses at the time the financial asset is originated or acquired.
 ASU 2016-13 is effective for annual period beginning after December 15, 2022, including interim reporting periods within those annual reporting periods.
-The Company expects that the adoption will not have a material impact.
+The Company expects that the adoption will not have a material impact on the Company's consolidated financial statements.